A building is not a place to be; it is a way to be.“ Frank Lloyd Wright

 Between the 19th and 20th centuries, an architect sensitive to the changes of handcraft to mass production emerged.
 During his lifetime, the world moved from the Civil War into the Space Age.
 Frank Lloyd Wright (1867-1959) vision of ‘organic space’ retained the idea of enclosure and protection but offered expansive views out into the landscape.
 He transformed opened single spaces into a moving fluidity between and through rooms keeping a visual relationship with the natural environment outside.

-A key contributor of the Art Nouveau and Arts and Crafts movements, Wright celebrated new relationships between the built and natural worlds.
+A key contributor of the Art Nouveau and Arts and Crafts movement originating in England, Wright celebrated new relationships between the built and natural worlds.
 During his 70-year career, he created over 1000 designs of which over 400 are still standing.
 His attempt to establish an American Style of Architecture in the MidWest, the "Prairie style” derives its imagery from the prairie.
 Architectural masses rise in parallel flowing horizontal steppes from the grasses.
 Each house he designed responded to the specifics of the site.
 Wright controlled the site, house, interiors, windows, lighting, furniture, textiles and murals to establish the horizontal as a line of repose and shelter while allowing for great prospect or view.
+His trips to Japan to design the Imperial Hotel impressed him with the Japanese house and its relationship with the landscape.
 The Robie House in Hyde Park in Chicago is considered the pinnacle of Wright’s Prairie House ideals.

 Activity 1 – Prairie Patterns